HosamSaleh1/HosamSaleh1/README.md

 HosamSaleh | LinkedIn

-- ⚡ Fun fact: Coding is what makes life tasty...
+- ⚡ Fun fact: Coding is what makes life tasty ...
--->